lifan0913/node-mongo-complete-bootcamp-2019/01-introduction-nodejs-npm/notes.md

 ### Write files

 To write a file we use the `writeFileSync` passing the path of where we want our file to be written and the content that we want in the file.

+---

+## Blocking and Non-Blocking: Asynchronous Nature of Node.js

+The piece of code that we wrote in the last lesson to read the file and to save it's content in a variable, was writen in a Synchronous way.
+This means that every line of code "waits" for the result of the previous one.
+This type of code is known as blocking.

+Node.js is single-threaded and this means that all the users using the app are using the same thread.
+If a user block the code with a synchronous method it blocks the thread for all the users.

+We should use asynchrounous code, that instead of blocking the execution does the heavy work in the background.
+While it's ready the data in the background all the other users can perform theirs tasks.
+Use the Non-blocking I/O model.

+This is why we use so many callback functions in Node.js.

+It's important to know that using callbacks does not make our code automatically asynchronous.